Finitely Correlated States Driven by Topological Dynamics: Introduction

 Recent steps toward a theory of \emph{disordered} MPS have been made in \cite{MovassaghSchenker_PRX, MovassaghSchenker}, and \cite{NelsonRoon}.
 These works focus on constructing MPS-like states that are \emph{translation covariant}, i.e., translation invariant in distribution.
-The aim of this paper is to show, conversely that disordered states with finite correlations and translation covariance admit a kind of disordered MPS factorization.
+The aim of this paper is to show, conversely, that disordered states with finite correlations and translation covariance admit a kind of disordered MPS factorization.
 Furthermore, we show that states with finite correlations are weak* dense in the set of all translation covariant states.
 Therefore, we establish a robust machinery to study TCVS that parallels the development of MPS for translation invariant states.

-As an example, we perform an in-depth investigation into a disordered deformation of the famed AKLT state \cite{AKLT}, which is well-known to have a concrete, nearest-neighbor parent Hamiltonian for which the MPS is the ground state, a non-trivial time-reversal index, and a bulk gap.
-In our disordered deformation, we show that there is a disordered nearest-neighbor parent Hamiltonian for which our disordered state is the ground state and that there is a nontrivial time-reversal index in mean.
+As an example, we perform an in-depth investigation into a disordered deformation of the famed AKLT state \cite{AKLT}, which is well-known to belong to a parameterized family of MPS representations which admit a nearest-neighbor parent Hamiltonian where the MPS is the unique gapped ground state.
+Additionally, the AKLT model has a nontrivial Time-Reversal symmetry index.
+In our disordered deformation, we show that there is a disordered nearest-neighbor parent Hamiltonian for which our disordered state is the ground state and that there is a nontrivial time-reversal index almost surely.
 However, in contrast with the original AKLT state, the correlation structure of the disordered-AKLT type state is such that the bulk gap necessarily vanishes for \textit{any} finite range, translation covariant disordered parent Hamiltonian.
+We believe that the low-lying excited states of this model represent a ``quasi-gap'' somewhat analogous to a mobility gap in disordered Fermion systems.
+We comment on this further in the open problems section~\ref{sec:conclusion} below.